Close

 Super Extra Grande by Yoss

-Poster Placeholder of - 64 Bizarre, hilarious, and a scathing critique of Western politics, Cuban author Yoss’s satire follows Dr. Jan Amos Sangan Dongo, a veterinarian who specializes in treating large alien animals.
+opens in a new windowPoster Placeholder of - 98 Bizarre, hilarious, and a scathing critique of Western politics, Cuban author Yoss’s satire follows Dr. Jan Amos Sangan Dongo, a veterinarian who specializes in treating large alien animals.
 When Earth faces colonial conflicts with the other intelligent species, Dr. Sangan is forced to embark on a mission to rescue two ambassadors from the belly of an enormous creature.
 It’s intergalactic road trip meets raunchy satire and you need it in your life.

 opens in a new windowAll Systems Red by Martha Wells

-Place holder of - 15 In this first book in the Murderbot Diaries, a self-aware security android hacks its settings and dubs itself “Murderbot”… because it sort of killed several people.
+opens in a new windowPlaceholder of -87 In this first book in the Murderbot Diaries, a self-aware security android hacks its settings and dubs itself “Murderbot”… because it sort of killed several people.
 Now free of restraints and bugs that might send them on another killing spree, the introverted droid has discovered soap operas and just wants to be left alone.
 But when something goes wrong on a mission to protect scientists on an alien planet, Murderbot gets strangely attached to their pesky humans and decides to risk discovery to protect them all—even if humans are much more complicated than they look on TV.

 opens in a new windowOld Man’s War by John Scalzi

-Placeholder of -71 The good news is humans have made it to interplanetary space and discovered inhabitable planets.
+opens in a new windowImage Place holder of - 36 The good news is humans have made it to interplanetary space and discovered inhabitable planets.
 The bad news is that aliens want these planets too, and humans, led by the Colonial Defense Force, will have to fight for them.
 But the Defense Force doesn’t take young recruits—it enlists the elderly and transfers their experienced minds into younger bodies.
 John Perry joins the military on his 75th birthday.
 And while there’s plenty of drama and battle, there’s also a lot of old dudes making fart jokes and getting excited about their new abs.
 Old Man’s War is another one of the books on this list that show an outer space is full of sarcasm and witty rejoinders.

 opens in a new windowAll Those Explosions Were Someone Else’s Fault by James Alan Gardner

-Image Place holder of - 95 When dark creatures start to offer immortality in exchange for money (and maybe your soul) and magic and science combine to create beings with extraordinary powers, a battle ensues between the Dark and the Light.
+opens in a new windowImage Placeholder of - 27 When dark creatures start to offer immortality in exchange for money (and maybe your soul) and magic and science combine to create beings with extraordinary powers, a battle ensues between the Dark and the Light.
 Caught in the middle of it all are Kim Lam, our snarky, gender-fluid hero, and their three roommates, turned into the super-powered Sparks by a freak accident.
 Equipped with capes and costumes, the friends use their new-found abilities to seek truth and justice…for the most part.
 The explosions were definitely someone else’s fault.

 opens in a new windowTo Say Nothing of the Dog by Connie Willis